juntao/arenztopia/content/news/Issue 15.md

 ## Feature: Doren Fu
 by Tony Yuan

-We interviewed Doren Fu, the leader of the new, trending religion of Scientism.
+We interviewed Doren Fu, the founder and leader of the new, trending religion of Scientism.

 Olb City Announcer: Could you briefly explain what Scientism is?

-Doren Fu:
+Doren Fu: Scientism is a satirical religion that believes in six core principles: First, everything anybody says has to be true.
+Second, the Earth is a two-dimensional octagon with the continents and oceans on its backside.
+Third, the Earth is trapped beneath a very large dome with holes poked in it.
+Fourth, the Sun is actually just a big basketball.
+Fifth, every fiction story is nonfiction and every nonfiction story is fiction.
+Finally, outside of the dome which the Earth is trapped under lies the Great and Heavenly Leader, the Great God Bous, who is all-seeing and all-knowing.

-OCA: Could you explain the satellites in more detail?
+OCA: How did you come up with Scientism?

-FN: Sure!
-So these satellites, they were launched back in 2017.
-Each one of the APAIS satellites is about the size of a small van, and they contain many different types of cameras and scientific instruments.
-The APAIS satellites, once they reach the asteroid, they attempt to orbit it.
-After that, they orbit the asteroid for three or four Earth years, taking precise measurements, taking pictures, and hopefully with APAIS-3, getting samples.
+DF: So one day I was sitting in my house and this was back in April, and I was bored out of my mind, and I was reading this news story about a couple of guys who had started this religion which had over 100,000 people in two months.
+So I was like, "This is a great idea!" and I went and drafted some ridiculous and arbitrary ideas for a

 OCA: Why did you select Vesta and Pallas as the go-to asteroids?